pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 ![Adding a server](https://raw.githubusercontent.com/pluralsight/guides/master/images/18070890-8345-4db6-b1da-836959bda95c.gif)

-For some applications, we'll need a server anyway so this may not represent a problem.
-But, wouldn't be great if *someone else* could take care of problems like server management and scaling entirely?
+This might not be an issue for applications that need servers anyway.
+But, wouldn't be great if someone else could take care of problems like server management and scaling entirely?

-This is the problem PubNub tries to solve with [PubNub BLOCKS](https://www.pubnub.com/products/blocks/).
+That is where [PubNub BLOCKS](https://www.pubnub.com/products/blocks/) enters the equation.

+# Sending Data with BLOCKS

 With BLOCKS (in uppercase to refer to the PubNub feature), instead of simply passing messages, you can set up a piece of code (an event handler) to process a message before or after it's published:

 ![PubNub Blocks](https://raw.githubusercontent.com/pluralsight/guides/master/images/4c172ac7-7ce9-490f-bf83-fcf33937bbb8.gif)

-This block is deployed as a serverless function (you can call it a microservice if you want) in the PubNub network.
-You just have to code it in JavaScript, deploy it, and PubNub will handle the rest.
+This block is deployed as a serverless function, or a microservice, in the PubNub network.
+You simply have to create it in JavaScript, deploy it, and PubNub will handle the rest.

 Here are some things you can do with a block:
 - Alter the message by adding a new attribute, or modifying or deleting an existing one.